scylladb/scylla-monitoring/docs/updating_dashboard.rst

 As you can imagine, most panels would have similar values.

-To reduce the redundancy of Grafana JSON format, we added templated dashboards.
+To reduce the redundancy of Grafana JSON format, we added dashboard templates.

-The template classes system
+The template class system
 ***************************

-Scylla Monitoring templates use ``class`` attribute that can be added to any JSON object in a template file.
+Scylla Monitor dashboard templates use ``class`` attribute that can be added to any JSON object in a template file.
 The different classes are defined in a file.

 The ``class`` system resembles CSS classes.
 It is hierarchical, so a ``class`` type definition can have a ``class`` attribute and